Dre Campbell Farm

 9. Keep Thatch at a Minimum

-Thick thatch layers provide an ideal hiding and breeding ground for mole crickets and other pests.
+Thick thatch layers make an excellent hiding and breeding spot for mole crickets and other pests.
 To prevent this, regularly dethatch your lawn.

 10. Repellent Plants